Shewiiii/YetAnotherAudioProject/README.md

 It has been done by ear and using 5128 data, so it can't come even close to what a measurement of the HRTF in the diffuse field of a lab can provide.
 But by averaging, my hope is to dilute HpTF effect (variation in frequency response not related to anatomy but the IEM load), as well as inaccuracies.

-However, for that exact reason, a "one-fits-all" target does not exist, even at the individual scale: frequency response varies so much from individual to individual above 10k or less that the idea of single-line adherence becomes really irrelevant.
+However, for that exact reason, a "one-fits-all" target does not exist, even at the individual scale: frequency response varies so much from individual to individual above 3k that the idea of single-line adherence becomes really irrelevant.
 It is still insteresting to establish, as it tells what sound signature on average my brain expects to hear.